Buyer Guides

 Question 1: Where do your tracked prompts come from?

-What you are listening for: specific data sources, not vague phrases like 'AI-generated based on your category.'
+What you should listen for: specific data sources, not vague phrases like 'AI-generated based on your category.'
 Strong answers include some combination of intent volume data, trending community questions from public Q&A platforms, live follow-up questions captured from the engines themselves, and customer-supplied prompts at a transparent ratio.

-Red flags: 'We use AI to generate prompts based on your category' (translation: synthetic), vague phrases like 'ensemble deep-learning models on 50+ sources' without naming the sources, refusal to disclose template-vs-customer ratio, and no mechanism for declining or replacing the vendor's default prompts.
+Red flags: 'We use AI to generate prompts based on your category' (translation: synthetic), vague phrases like 'ensemble deep-learning models on 50+ sources' without naming them, refusal to disclose template-vs-customer ratio, and no mechanism to decline or replace the vendor's default prompts.

 Question 2: Are responses captured from the consumer surface or the API?

-Red flags: 'We use the API because it is more reliable' (translation: the data does not match what consumer users see); inability to explain how Google AI Overviews is captured (it has no public API); implicit claim that API and consumer-surface data are interchangeable.
+Red flags: 'We use the API because it's more reliable' (translation: the data does not match what consumer users see); inability to explain how Google AI Overviews is captured (it has no public API); implicit claim that API and consumer-surface data are interchangeable.

-Question 3: Which specific model versions do you track?
+Question 3: Which specific available model or surface signals do you track?

-Red flags: 'We track ChatGPT' without specifying the variant or surface; 'the platform decides which model gets used' (this means data is not reproducible); no public model registry or changelog.
+Red flags: 'We track ChatGPT' without specifying the variant or surface; 'the platform decides which model gets used' (data is non-reproducible); no disclosure process for material model or surface changes.

 Question 4: How do you handle the fact that AI engines give different answers each time?

-Red flags: 'Our data is highly accurate' without explaining how non-determinism is handled; one run per refresh cycle treated as one data point; no confidence intervals, rolling windows, or acknowledgement that engines are non-deterministic.
+Red flags: 'Our data is highly accurate' without explaining how non-determinism is handled; one run per refresh cycle treated as one data point; no rolling windows or acknowledgement that engines are non-deterministic.

 Question 5: Can a specific data point be reproduced?

-What you are listening for: yes, with specifics.
-The vendor should be able to walk you from any chart to the underlying captured response, including prompt text, engine, region, timestamp, response, and citations.
-On higher-tier plans, raw structured data should be exportable.
+What you should listen for: yes, with specifics.
+The vendor should walk you from any chart to the underlying captured response, including prompt text, engine, available model or surface signal, capture method, timestamp, response, and citations.
+For teams that need raw data access, the vendor should explain current export options without hand-waving.

 Red flags: 'Our methodology is proprietary' (translation: you can't audit it); no drill-down from charts to raw responses; case studies that show only AI response screenshots without capture metadata.